 - Use the elevation's REST API to query or identify a point and get the elevation value.

 - Use the game engine's raycast feature from a point above the surface towards the ground to detect the altitude dynamically.

 This sample uses option 2.
 A caveat of using option 2 is that the raycast will only hit the surface if the point we are trying to hit is being loaded.
 The ArcGIS Maps SDK for game engine's dynamically stream content based on what the camera is seeing.
 To account for this

 StadiumInfo.cs only casts a ray for a stadium when it is within the

 RayCastDistanceThreshold which defaults to 30 km.
-After the raycast hits the ground we stop adjusting the object's altitude to avoid putting too much load on the CPU.
+To keep the CPU from getting overloaded, we stop adjusting the object's altitude after the raycast hits the ground.
 The way we use raycast in this sample is just one way of accomplishing this task.
 Feel free to experiment to find a way that works best for your use case.